dasch-swiss/dsp-api/docs/03-apis/api-v2/reading-and-searching-resources.md

 To receive a response in the simple schema, use the HTTP request header or URL parameter described in [API Schema](introduction.md#api-schema).

-Each Knora API v2 response describing one or more resources returns a single RDF graph.
+Each DSP-API v2 response describing one or more resources returns a single RDF graph.
 For example, a request for a single resource returns that resource and all its values.
 In a full-text search, the resource is returned with the values that matched the search criteria.
 A response to an extended search